Locations:

 Vitamin B12 deficiency is a treatable condition that happens if you aren’t consuming enough vitamin B12 in your diet or if your body isn’t absorbing it properly.
 Vitamin B12 deficiency can cause physical, neurological and psychological symptoms.
 It can be treated with vitamin B12 medications.

-Vitamin B12 deficiency happens when your body is either not getting enough or not absorbing enough vitamin B12 from the food that you eat that it needs to function properly.
+Vitamin B12 deficiency, sometimes called cobalamin deficiency, happens when your body is either not getting enough or not absorbing enough vitamin B12 from the foods you eat.
 Vitamin B12 is an important nutrient that helps your body make red blood cells and DNA, the genetic material in all of your cells.
+It’s essential to how your body functions.
+Without treatment, vitamin B12 deficiency can cause physical, neurological and psychological problems.

 Advertisement